Andro/academic-kickstart/content/authors/admin/_index.md

   - admin
 title: Alexander Kvartalny
 role: Interpreter in Kiev
-bio: "I interpret in Kiev.
-Helping you communicate in the local language in Ukraine at meetings / events. "
+bio: "Helping you communicate in the local language in Ukraine at meetings / online events. "
 interests:
   - Simultaneous interpretation
   - RSI